• Features

 How to send emails using the WordPress SMTP plugin

-Setting up an SMTP plugin on your WordPress site resolves most of these configuration issues.
+Setting up an SMTP plugin on your WordPress site resolves most configuration issues.
 The plugin configures wp_mail() to use SMTP instead of PHP and routes the email through an email-sending service.
 This process improves your site’s reliability and email deliverability.

 Let’s look at configuring the WordPress send email functionality over SMTP.